 Having accurate lead times for both types of product can improve customer satisfaction, and help set clear expectations.

-Why lead time is central to inventory management
+Why lead time is critical in inventory management

 Lead time is a central pillar of inventory management.
 Businesses must ensure that they have a solid understanding of lead time and that they can keep it under control.
 Otherwise, there could be serious knock-on effects, with ensuing delays for customers.